-It is anticipated that the Board of Commissioners will adopt the Henderson County 2045 Comprehensive Plan.
-Staff has identified several amendments to the Land Development Code (LDC).
-The LDC currently reflects the 2020 Comprehensive Plan in many places since the documents are intertwined.
-For the County to provide development services to the community, basic amendments are required to reflect the newly adopted 2045 Comprehensive Plan.
-These amendments will convert language from the old comprehensive plan to corresponding terminology in the new 2045 Comprehensive Plan.
+With the adoption of the Henderson County 2045 Comprehensive Plan on March 20, 2024, the Board of Commissioners shall hold a public hearing for the amendment of the Land Development Code.
+The Code currently reflects the 2020 Comprehensive Plan since the documents are intertwined.
+In order for the County to provide development services to the community, basic amendments are required to reflect the newly adopted 2045 Comprehensive Plan.
+These amendments will convert language from the old plan to corresponding terminology in the new plan.